hwixley/WYX-CLI/README.md

         ```
         gedit ~/.bashrc
         ```
-        If `gedit` is not available you can always replace this with vim:
+        If `gedit` is not available you can always use vim:
         ```
         vi ~/.bashrc
         ```